 Vision - slow travel on ancient roadways suggests a mantra: ‘take a treasured experience, leave a happy memory’.
 In other words, travellers on the Via Eurasia can marvel at and share in the cultures they walk through, while leaving locals with happy impressions of travellers from distant lands. read more...

-Events - the vehicles for increasing cooperation are joint events and activities, such as Kick-off meeting, Study visit, Interim Management Meeting, technical consultation, Scientific Committee meeting.
+Events - the vehicles for increasing cooperation are joint events and activities, such as Kick-off meeting, Study visit, Interim Management Meeting, technical consultation, Scientific Committee meeting, Final conference.

 This project is a spin off activity of the collaboration of the EAFV and the CRS launched in 2016 called ‘Europe to Turkey on Foot Project’.
 This collaboration aimed to study and disseminate the EAVF’s way of managing cooperation between the EAVF and the local and regional administrations, as well as service providers, along their 1600km route.
 It was this collaborative project, now known as the Via Eurasia, that commenced the eastward extension of the Via Francigena and its merger with other route networks, culminating in a sequence of routes right through western Turkey.